Grilled Tiger prawns & citrus som tam salad

 ½ lime, chopped with the zest on

-Next, one by one, add the chillies, green beans, tomatoes, grilled prawns and papaya to the mortar, bruising them as you go to distribute the flavours.
+Mix the Salad: Gradually add the chillies, green beans, tomatoes, grilled prawns, and papaya to the mortar, bruising them gently to release their flavors.

 Head chef & founder of Farang London restaurant.
 Cookbook author of ‘Cook Thai’ & ‘Thai in 7’.
 Chief curry paste basher and co-founder of Payst London.